JonZwe/FindPFAS/README.md

 -   Specification of sorting criteria (Radio button in GUI).
-It can be specified how the output data should be sorted (either by precursor intensity or number of fragments found positive).
+It can be specified how the output data should be sorted (either by precursor intensity or the number of fragments found positive).
 Both figures of spectra as well as the Excel output table 'Results\_differences.xlsx' are sorted.\
     (sort\_intens = True)\
     (sort\_number = False)

--   Specifiy how many of the spectra with mass differences should be plotted.\
+-   Specify how many of the spectra with mass differences should be plotted.\
     (plot\_num = 20)

 ### Parameters for Kendrick mass defect analysis (homologous series)

--   Homologous series analysis will use the same repeating units as specified under fragment differences (e.g. CF2, CF2O or 115.9885)
+-   The homologous series analysis will use the same repeating units as specified under fragment differences (e.g. CF2, CF2O or 115.9885)

 -   Decision whether the MS1 masses should be screened for abundant